 Over the last year, users have also become more mindful of where and why they spend their money.
-That’s why you’ll want to pay attention to extensive behavior research — our first UX design trend for 2021.
+That’s why you’ll want to pay attention to extensive behavior research — our first user experience trend for 2021.

 Increasing behavior research can give you a more accurate understanding of what your users are looking for when they visit your site or interact online.

 When conducting behavior research for UX design, you’ll want to pay attention to:

 - Who is your ideal audience?

 - Why do they use your products or services?

 - What product features are they looking for?

 - How do users feel while they are using your products or services?